 Email templates wider than 650 pixels will then require users to scroll horizontally to read your entire message – and no one wants that.
 This is even worse for a recipient who is reading your email on their mobile device.
 Therefore, keep your email 500-650 pixels wide.

-10. A/B test different subject lines and calls to action.
+10. A/B tests different subject lines and calls to action.

 If you’ve noticed a decline in your email’s open and click-through rates, there are a couple of things to take a look at.